Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks

 \subsection{Baseline Systems}

 The baseline RAG systems were implemented using the LlamaIndex framework,\footnote{\url{https://www.llamaindex.ai/framework}} employing two retrieval strategies: BM25 for sparse retrieval and OpenAI Indexes for dense retrieval.
-Each dataset—SQuAD and HotPotQA—was evaluated separately, with retrieval systems configured to fetch passages exclusively from the respective dataset to ensure focused and fair evaluation.
 The details of each baseline system are as follows:

 \begin{enumerate} \item \textbf{Sparse Retrieval System (BM25)}: The first baseline system employed BM25 indexes for retrieval.
 BM25, a sparse retrieval algorithm, ranks documents based on term frequency-inverse document frequency (TF-IDF) and document length normalization.
 Given a query \( q_i \), BM25 retrieves the top-\(k\) passages \(\mathcal{P}_k = \{p_1, p_2, \dots, p_k\}\) from the indexed collection \(\mathcal{D}\).
 These passages were then passed to the generator, \(\mathcal{M}\), to synthesize answers: